 The background to economists commentary this in Australia week was a sobering speech from the RBA.
 RBA assistant governor Guy Debelle referred repeatedly to a potential sell-off in financial markets once the current period of unusually low volatility inevitably ended, and to the likelihood that it could be violent.
 Later that night, the US share market turned downward, only to bottom out more than four per cent lower a little over 24 hours later.
 More than one economist referred to the market action as “carnage” – they included St George Bank’s Besa Deda and NAB’s Spiros Papadopoulos.
 Merrill Lynch economists Saul Eslake and Alex Joiner zeroed in on Dr Debelle’s remark that a lower exchange rate would help to achieve balanced growth in the Australian economy.
 “This passage again makes it abundantly clear that the RBA wants to see the $A lower still and is focused more on its supporting of economic growth than being concerned about any inflationary impact it may have,” they said.
 September quarter inflation figures are due on Wednesday.
 Commonwealth Bank’s Michael Blythe thinks economists might be surprised by the strength of the rise in the CPI.

 Australia 200 October 19 at 23:00 GMT 5307 H: 5307 L: 5307

 Australia 200 Technical

-During the hours of the Asian trading session on Thursday, the Australia 200 Index is rallying back higher after threatening to break through the lower support level at 5400 in the last couple of days.
+During the hours of the Asian trading session on Monday, the Australia 200 Index is going to try to rally higher and remain above the recent support level at 5200, after recently breaking through this level for the first time since February 2014.
 For most of this year the Australia 200 Index has moved well from the lower support level at 5000 up to the multi-year highs above 5500 in the last month or so.